-The overall system represented in Fig. 2 will be operated on a flat epoxy surface.
-The position and attitude of the robotic simulator will be provided in real time by the PhaseSpace Impulse System[®], which will stream tracking data to the simulator's onboard computer.
+The overall system represented in Fig. 2 is intended to be operated on a flat epoxy surface.
+The position and attitude of the robotic simulator is provided in real time by the PhaseSpace Impulse System®, which streams tracking data to the platform's onboard computer.